slamanna212/ruTorrent/README.md

-#ruTorrent with the material design theme added.
+#ruTorrent with the material design theme and AutoDL plugin added.
+Also a couple minor tweaks to make it work better on ubuntu server 16.04.
 On github for easier updates.

 #ruTorrent